 AICOL is able to offer prospective students a pathway to Public Schools and many Private Schools.
 Students who are entering Year 7 to Year 11 in Australian secondary schools can enrol in the AICOL HSP program.
 They can study and achieve the English language requirement for direct entry into the nominated high school.
 Following discussions with several high schools we have decided to expand the curriculum and introduce a new timetable from 1 July 2022.
 For these reasons the structured ESL content in the course will also include:

 In addition up to 5 hours per week will be dedicated to facilitating the student’s learning of practical mathematical and science vocabulary.
 Students will receive the support they need to build up their confidence.
 The vocabulary content is selected from Year 5 to 11 mathematics and science (Physics, Chemistry and Biology) topics.
 All AICOL staff use their best endeavours to impart an understanding of the value of ethics and traditional values.

 We offer the best High School Preparation Course – make your own inquiries – compare us with others.

 - Highly qualified highly experienced teachers

 - FREE Guardianship – conditions apply

-- All classrooms have windows which can be opened for fresh air COVID safe ventilation
+- All classrooms have fresh air ventilation

-- Flexible entry dates
+- Weekly entry dates